boytchev/suica/docs/suica.md

 <img src="images/coordinate-system-orientation.png">

 The default orientation in Suica is `XYZ`.
-All examples in this user guide use this orientation, unless explicitely stated that other orientations are used.
+All examples in this user guide use this orientation, unless explicitly stated that other orientations are used.

 ```html
 HTML: